 “What should the role of Islam be in American public life?”
 Rather than answer this question through broad, theoretical discourse, I turn to a case study of Somali Muslims in a Midwestern charter school.
 Through this case study, I analyze how individual Muslims, tied to communities and Allah in diverse ways, actively negotiate how to incorporate their religious practices into public space.
 I argue that by examining specific strategies used by individuals in an actual school setting, as opposed to making generalizing assumptions, one can better understand that Islam already plays a variety of constantly changing roles in American public life.

 Baer, Elizabeth J., "Working the System: The Role of Islam in Student Negotiations of a Midwestern Charter School" (2009).
-Honors Projects.
+Religious Studies Honors Projects.
 Paper 6.

 © Copyright is owned by author of this document